WrathChaos/react-native-animated-radio-button/README.md

 # Version 2 is here 😍

-Finally version 2 is here with much basic usage and re-written code.
+Finally, version 2 is here with much basic usage and re-written code.
 It does not support a text but it is easy to add a text depends on the dev Typescript support and much cleaner code